 That’s it!
 You should now be on your Windows desktop and able to control it using a mouse, keyboard or Steam Controller.
 If you have any trouble with the graphics at this point (green or black screen, etc.), try updating your GPU drivers.

-Streaming Non-Steam Games on Steam Link
+Stream Non-Steam Games on Steam Link

 It goes without saying that if you have access to the desktop, you can run pretty much whatever you like on your PC, but if you’re confined to a gamepad, then you want to set yourself up to run non-Steam games from Big Picture Mode.